moechofe/lowresrmx/asset.dev/manual.md

 The associated data must contain a list of character numbers that will be used to draw the particle.
 Using a negative number will loop back to the previous data value.

-A common example is to use zero `0` and minus one `-1` for the last two data values, which allows the particle to disappear until the sprite is reused.
+A common example is to use zero (0) and minus one (-1) for the last two data values, which allows the particle to disappear until the sprite is reused.

 e.g.:

-	MY_APPEARANCE:
+	my_appearance:
-	DATA 1,2,3,4,0,-1
+	data 1,2,3,4,0,-1
-	'Will show the character 1 to 4, each per frame.
+	'will show the character 1 to 4, each per frame.
-	'And loop with the character 0. -->
+	'and loop with the character 0.

 ---